nazirmusawer/nazirmusawer.github.io/about.md

 permalink: /about/
 ---
 I'm Nazir Musawer...
 This is a private space for my writing-journals, memories, and small reflections.
 I keep it simple on purpopse.
-You can find me on X: @NazirMusawer
+You can find me on X: [@nazirmusawer](https://x.com/nazirmusawer)

 ## Why I made this
 To write without noise.